Who ever said meditation was easy?

 6 Reasons Why Meditation Is So Damn Hard

 So why is meditation so hard?
-Let’s break it down and look at some deeper reasons why you might find this practice is a hard starter and an even tougher long game.
+Let’s break it down and look at three deeper reasons why you might find this practice is a hard start and an even tougher long game.

 - You Have Resistance to Letting Go